renatomaia/coutil/doc/contributing.md

 ### Action Requests

-Labels to sinalize required actions by contributors.
+Labels to identify required actions by contributors.

 - `good first issue`: intended for newcomers.
 - `help wanted`: intended for contributors.